 The BP2 is extremely easy to use and works seamlessly.
 You practically do not need the instruction booklet.
 I did find, however, that while the pulse reading would be fine every time, both the systolic and diastolic reading would usually be over 10 points higher compared to other devices.
 Now whether this is something to do with the particular unit I was testing, I really don’t know.

 Whenever I do a review, I usually do a quick comparison to see whether my experience matches customer reviews on Amazon.
-Right now, the device is rated 4.2 out of 5 stars by Amazon US customers which is extremely high.
+Right now, the device is rated very well by Amazon US customers.
 It is also CE, FCC and FDA approved which would imply that its heart rate monitoring as well as blood pressure measurements are of high accuracy.

 I did notice, though, that there were a few customers who also mentioned that the measurements were on the high side.
 So it is a bit puzzling.
 The instruction booklet does warn that keeping the blood pressure monitor near a cellular phone may result in incorrect measurements – but that doesn’t really make sense as you need your cellular phone if you are taking a measurement via the app!